MICHAEL O’MALLEY, EPHRAIM PUUSEMP, DOUGLAS TAUSIK RYDER, PONTUS WILLFORS

 OCTOBER 3 - DECEMBER 5, 2020

-PRJCT is a new alternative space in downtown Los Angeles curated by Carl Berg.
+PRJCTLA is a new alternative space in downtown Los Angeles curated by Carl Berg.

 The space will focus on both group exhibitions and solo projects featuring both LA-based artists and artists from around the world, in a collaborative program of international exchange.